KlaymeaN/KlaymeaN/README.md

 - Interested in learning

-- ⚡ Fun fact: Is it about programming?
+- ⚡Is it about programming?

 <!---